 Note: User-based inventory collection is deprecated, and included only for backward compatibility.
 Specifically, no policy is generated in FlexNet Manager Suite for user-based inventory collection, so that the ndtrack component does not normally generate any user-based inventory.
-Furthermore, there is no guarantee of future operation of user-based inventory, and the recommendation is to convert any legacy systems to use machinebased inventory.
+Furthermore, there is no guarantee of future operation of user-based inventory, and the recommendation is to convert any legacy systems to use machine-based inventory.

-Default value User unless the account executing ndtrack is LocalSystem, default switches to Machine. in which case the
+Values / range String literals User or Machine.
+Default value User unless the account executing ndtrack is LocalSystem, in which case the default switches to Machine.
 Example values Machine

-Tool Inventory component (ndtrack)
+Tool Inventory component (ndtrack) Example -o InventoryType=Machine

-Example - a InventanyTyne-Machine

-Example -o InventoryType=Machine